Our beautiful approximately two-mile long water can be said to be divided into three different areas of prerequisites.

 To the south, at "Flobodaforsen", the river flows into Trarydsdammen.
 A six kilometer long water magazine, formed in 1946 when the power plant dam in Traryd was completed.
 The magazine offers all kinds of bottom conditions and depth variations, ranging from depths to depths of up to twenty meters where the water is deepest.
 All the water's prevalent species can be found here in the south.
 Reports on coarse catches are common.

-In 1988, the fishery area was created.
-Several hundred fishermen reported the fishery to the new association.
+In 1988, the fisheries conservation area was created.
+Several hundred fishing rights holders leased the fishing management to the new association.

-The Board calls for a public annual meeting each spring through advertising in the local newspaper.
+The board convenes a public annual meeting every spring through advertising in the local newspaper.